 8. Join A Customer Service Team

 Customer service jobs are quite easy.
 You simply work as a representative of a company and respond to customer inquiries and questions related to sales and technical aspects.
-Although, finding these jobs is the difficult part because there’s aren’t many.
+Although, finding these jobs is the difficult part because there aren’t many offerings out there.

 Try looking for gigs on these sites:

 Know a second language?
 Then you can do translation jobs.

 This involves translating documents, articles, and even eBooks from one language to another.
 For example, if your native language is German and you also know English as a second language, then you can translate English documents to German and vice versa.